dart-lang/language/working/0158 - Enhanced Enum/feature_specification.md

 1.1, 2021-10-11: Add missing `const` to some constructor declarations.
 1.2, 2021-10-25: Tweak some wordings and ambiguities.
 1.3, 2021-10-27: Add examples of potential errors in the corresponding class declaration.
+1.4, 2021-10-28: Say that it's an error to refer to generative constructors, and make the `Enum` constructor public.